davidthings/hdelk/docs/top.md

 ## Motivation

 There are many many diagramming solutions, so why HDElk?
 Mostly because the other solutions use an online editor and to varying degrees are WYSIWYG.
 This means it is sometimes hard to control the look and feel of a diagram, and it can also be quite hard to maintain (for example, change the name of something, change the size of all nodes, etc.).
-The great project [WaveDrom](https://wavedrom.com/) shows the way: let the user describe the diagram in JSON, then just render it.
-What does WaveDrom do?
+The great project [WaveDrom](https://wavedrom.com/) shows the way.
+Its job is to draw waveforms, but rather than provide an online WYSIWYG tool, it lets the user describe the diagram in JSON right in the page.
+Wavedrom then renders the wave in SVG.

 ![]({{site.baseurl}}/assets/images/wavedrom.png)